2004 Suzuki Verona Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2004 Suzuki Verona
+A guide to repairs, service, and maintenance costs for your 2004 Suzuki Verona

 Poor shift quality of the automatic transmission may be improved by upgrading the software in the transmission control module (TCM).

 Multiple electrical system failures may be due to defective or damaged insulation at the wiring harness inside the left front fender liner.
 Any damaged wires should be properly repaired and repositioned to avoid further damage.

 2004 Suzuki Verona QuestionsWill Front Struts From A Suzuki Verona '03 Model Fit A 04' Verona?
 (1 answer)

 I've been searching for a while trying to find front struts for my 2004 Suzuki Verona...to no avail.
 I located a 2003 Verona that I may be able to get the struts from but I need to know if they will fit my car BEFORE I buy them because they're used so I can't get my money back if th...

 My oil light came on, so I added 2 quarts of oil and it was too much.
 The engine sounded like a diesel truck.
 I emptied some oil out.
 The noise went away, but my mechanic says, at most he tears apart my engine and find leaks, thousands of dollars.
 Or I let him change my oil and try to reestablish...